 Each automaker will take its own approach.
 Some may develop more LiDAR-centric systems with backup from cameras, while others will be more camera-focused with backup from LiDAR or radar.
 For example, one potential system called the emergency stop assistant is being developed by BMW Group Research and Technology.
 In the case where a driver becomes incapacitated due to a medical emergency, the system can safely drive the vehicle in a highly automated driving mode onto the emergency lane.
 Such a system, however, requires surround environment perception in order to complete its tasks safely and accurately.

-Beyond safety, ADAS features could unlock other benefits including traffic awareness, decreased insurance premiums, increased fuel efficiency and infrastructure use efficiencies.
+Beyond safety, driver assistance systems could unlock other benefits including traffic awareness, decreased insurance premiums, increased fuel efficiency and infrastructure use efficiencies.
 With fewer accidents on the road, there also will be fewer traffic jams related to those accidents.
 As ADAS and connectivity features begin collaborating, vehicles will naturally communicate with each other, making it easier to navigate roads (and perhaps lowering the stress-levels on the road, in doing so).
 With fewer traffic jams and more efficient driving experiences, it is likely that repair and maintenance costs will decrease, leading to lower insurance premiums.
 Inherently, this will also make way for increased fuel efficiency.

 As vehicle ownership trends change and we rely less on driving, there are infrastructure efficiencies to expect as well.
-For example, once fully autonomous vehicles are available, it will be likely that there will be less vehicles on the road.
+For example, once fully autonomous vehicles are available, it will be likely that there will be fewer vehicles on the road.
 As more of the cars on the road are utilized more effectively, we won’t need as many parking spaces either.

 In addition, the connectivity features of ADAS enable ‘platooning’.
 This driving tactic, most commonly used with trucks or military vehicles, uses connectivity technology and ADAS to direct trucks as they drive.
 The system guides trucks to keep a set, close distance between each other for efficiency.
 The lead vehicle primarily interacts with other cars on the road, and the other trucks in the platoon follow suit with little to no action from the other drivers.
-For example, the vehicles can accelerate and break simultaneously, making roads more efficient and removing the need for “reaction time.”
+For example, the vehicles can accelerate and brake simultaneously, making roads more efficient and removing the need for “reaction time.”
 Enabling platooning would mean equipping our roads and infrastructure with technologies to enable an automated highway system.

 The European Automobile Manufacturers Association reports that platooning can reduce carbon dioxide emissions by as much as 16 percent from trailing vehicles and as much as 8 percent from the lead vehicle.
 The practice also optimizes transportation by delivering goods faster and reducing traffic jams, it says.
 In addition, because the system controls the truck’s braking, drivers in trailing trucks can handle administrative tasks while the truck travels, it notes.

 From an acceptance perspective, ADAS also helps consumers become accustomed to allowing machines to do work for them.
 Many ADAS features help drivers better monitor their vehicles and the environments around them.
-In turn, this teaches humans to trust the cars more and ultimately rely on vehicle technology to help them make good driving decisions.
+In turn, this teaches humans to trust cars more and ultimately rely on vehicle technology to help them make good driving decisions.
 According to research from Aptiv and the Boston Consulting Group, more and more people are receptive to the thought of owning an autonomous vehicle.
 How will we get to trust in self-driving technology?
 Through existing ADAS capabilities.
-Consumers in the US, China and Germany are most familiar with ADAS features like “blind spot monitoring, lane departure warning systems and parking assistance features,” the study states.
+Consumers in the US, China and Germany are most familiar with ADAS features like “blind-spot monitoring, lane departure warning systems and parking assistance features,” the study states.
 Through increased trust in these types of capabilities, consumers will feel more comfortable will fully autonomous vehicles as well.

 Still, it will take at least a few more years before both society and the automotive industry are ready for the mass adoption of autonomous cars.
 In a recent visit to Germany, I had the opportunity to test-drive a car fitted with an ADAS enhancement that maneuvers lane changes without a driver holding on to the steering wheel.
 While the technology certainly is cool, as a passenger, it was a bit unnerving to ride in a car that was not totally controlled by a human.
 Plus, the technology is not quite perfect yet, so the test car did erroneously drift out of its lane a few times.

-In order to effectively bridge from basic ADAS to fully autonomous cars, sensor technologies need to be more robust and able to accurately and reliably handle complex tasks.
+In order to effectively bridge from basic driver assistance systems to fully autonomous cars, sensor technologies need to be more robust and able to accurately and reliably handle complex tasks.
 Once they are capable of this, they also need to be available at a price point OEMs and customers can afford.
 For example, LiDAR systems cost tens of thousands of dollars now, though we are working to bring that price point below $500.

 But it’s not just the technology that has to evolve; major updates (and upgrades) need to be made in infrastructure, regulations, insurance models and more to accelerate ADAS adoption.